Nebraska Nursing Schools & Licenses

 Renewals for CNMs in Nebraska are required every two years.
 Each person holding an active advanced practice registered nursing license in Nebraska must, on or before the date of expiration of the license, meet the continuing competency requirements determined by the certifying body.

-Nurse Anesthetist (CRNA) Licenses in Nebraska
+Certified Registered Nurse Anesthetist (CNRA) Licensure in Nebraska

 Licensing AuthorityEligibility & DetailsRenewal Requirements